jerepe/Magic_8_Ball/README.md

 ### Why ?
 > Codecademy project, that i adapted to my needs.
 Meaning they didn't ask to read user input, but i found that cool to play with, so i added it.
 > Tougher than anything previously done to figure out the proper workflow.
+> Really happy it was, because i learned a lot.
 >
-> Could sound fishy to some, but i'm really happy it was, because i learned a lot.
 > Visualisation is very important in programming, working it through algorithms creation is truly rewardeable over the long-term
 > I don't have any long-term experience, but means i 100% bet on that :)